burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 14. Inheriting Constructors

-Inherited constructors mean new implicit constructors that are called the base class versions.
+Inherited constructors mean generating new implicit constructors that are called the base class versions.
 That brings the ability to use `using` declarations with base class constructors.

 ```cpp
 class B {